People walking on the harbour wall at Kaly Bay Harbour

 The Amber Lagoon, registered in Majuro, fully laden with cargo being pulled out of (or possibly into) the Cape Town harbour.

 The Cape Town City Bowl (downtown).
-On the right you can see the working harbour, with the V&A waterfront in the distance.
+On the right you can see the working harbour, with the V&A Waterfront in the distance.
 Back left is Lions Head and Signal Hill, with the central business district on the left.

-An old drilling platform receiving maintenance in Cape Town harbour.
+A drilling platform receiving maintenance in Cape Town harbour.

 Cranes in the container terminal of Cape Town harbour.
 I love the toy-town feeling in the picture.
 However, these are real working cranes, and if you look closely you can see a few cars and trucks, giving a sense of perspective of the size of these cranes.

-Recent Comments
+10 Comments